vikijel/joomla-extensions-packager/README.md

 		       ->addExtension('plg_system_test', '/path/to/plg_system_test.zip', 'plugin', null, 'system')
 	);

 	echo 'Path to created package is: ' . $path;
-}
+	//Outputs for example: Path to created package is /var/www/repository/pkg_something_all_in_one-1.0.0.zip }
 catch (Exception $e)
 {